 Sebastian Kosch

-I think about models of how design maps onto qualia spaces.
-A fruitful toy problem in this area is the perception of shapes; I have worked on both applied type design and the neuroscience-informed theory of letter perception and kerning, both thanks to generous funding by Google.
+I’m interested in better understanding cognition, perception, and how design maps onto qualia spaces.
+One fruitful toy problem in this area is the perception of shapes; I have worked on both applied type design and the neuroscience-informed theory of letter perception and kerning, both thanks to generous funding by Google.

 I’ve co-founded a small software company with a focus on discrete optimization; our tools are used for admissions and rotation scheduling at the largest medical residency programs in Canada.